Chaz-Ortiz/AI-Architecture-Identification/README.md

 ![ChazAIAlamo](https://github.com/user-attachments/assets/fcb5b557-3419-44da-85c2-62fcf684e252)

 This Android application uses [TensorFlow Lite](https://www.tensorflow.org/lite) to identify **specific buildings and landmarks** in North America from live video.
-It leverages a custom-trained `.tflite` model to perform on-device image classification, enabling **fast**, **private**, and **offline** landmark recognition directly on the user's device.
+It leverages a `.tflite` model to perform on-device image classification, enabling **fast**, **private**, and **offline** landmark recognition directly on the user's device.

 ---

 ## 🤖 AI & Machine Learning

-This app showcases the power of **mobile machine learning** using **TensorFlow Lite**.
+This app showcases **mobile machine learning** using **TensorFlow Lite**.
 The model was trained on a curated dataset of well-known North American landmarks and optimized for deployment on Android.

-By running inference entirely on the device:
-- No internet is needed — protecting user privacy
-- Latency is reduced for **real-time predictions**
-- Battery usage and computational cost are minimized due to model quantization and mobile optimizations

-TensorFlow Lite provides an ideal framework for such applications, enabling developers to bring advanced AI capabilities to smartphones, IoT devices, and embedded systems.
+This project demonstrates the practical application of **mobile artificial intelligence** using TensorFlow Lite.
+A custom model, trained on a dataset of North American landmarks, enables the app to run lightweight, real-time image recognition entirely on Android devices.

+TensorFlow Lite’s optimization for mobile performance allows the model to execute quickly and reliably, making it well-suited for use cases where speed, efficiency, and offline capability are critical.

 ---